 Alto's Adventure is an addictive, delightful endless runner for iPhone, iPad, and Apple TV.
 Here's how to master it!

-As anyone who follows me on Twitter can attest, I've become a teensy bit obsessed with Alto's Adventure.
-The endlessly-charming endless runner combines llamas, snowboarding tricks, beautiful landscapes, and devilishly hard goals to keep you coming back time and time again.
-I've spent awhile with Alto's twisting slopes and precipitous chasms, and its most recent 1.1 update gives me even more reasons to continue jamming out on those slopes.
+As anyone who follows me on Twitter can attest, I became a teensy bit obsessed with Alto's Adventure.
+The endlessly-charming endless runner for iOS and Apple TV combines llamas, snowboarding tricks, beautiful landscapes, and devilishly hard goals to keep you coming back time and time again.
+I've spent awhile with Alto's twisting slopes and precipitous chasms, but news of upcoming sequel Alto's Odyssey had me pulling the game back out for more fun on the slopes.
 Here are a few of my top tips for acing each one of those 60 levels and beating your friends' high scores.

 Just the basics